Are you saving for a house? Then every pound counts. Especially if you’re taking your first step on the property ladder.

 Look out for accounts that tie-up your money for set periods and offer better interest, such as fixed-rate bonds, and use your yearly tax-free cash ISA allowance.
 To make your savings work a little harder, you could consider an Aviva Wealthify ISA.

-As a first-time buyer, you can also take advantage of the Government’s Help to Buy scheme, which includes a Help to Buy ISA and Lifetime ISA (LISA) to boost your savings.
+As a first-time buyer, you can also take advantage of the Government’s Help to Buy scheme.
 The Help to Buy: Shared Ownership and Help to Buy: Equity Loan schemes are further ways to assist in saving for a house.

 What are the fees when buying a house?